-De-risk prospect picking with the only unified regional datasets on the Norwegian Continental Shelf
+Reduce the risk in picking prospects with the only unified regional datasets on the Norwegian Continental Shelf.

-The SUPERGRID projects will enhance your exploration activities with smooth and rapid access to integrated 2D/3D seismic and well datasets and high-quality interpretation.
+The SUPERGRID projects will enhance your exploration activities with smooth and rapid access to integrated 2D/3D seismic and well datasets as well as high-quality interpretation.

 Our industry-leading experts have extensive experience of the Norwegian Continental Shelf, enabling them to ensure effective data synchronization and high-quality interpretation.

-SUPERGRID includes velocity models, core sample analysis and special geological/seismic studies to support exploration teams over APA/BR activity.
-The high value of the end product is guaranteed by extensive 2D/3D seismic data merges and well data setting on the main exploration areas (Barents Sea, Norwegian Sea and North Sea).
+SUPERGRID includes velocity models, core sample analysis and special geological/seismic studies to support exploration teams over APA/BR activities.
+The value of this product is guaranteed by extensive 2D/3D seismic data merges and well data setting on the main exploration areas (Barents Sea, Norwegian Sea and North Sea).

 All of our work is subject to regular and rigorous quality control during the interpretation phase.

 The datasets are delivered in Petrel and DUG for seismic, well data and velocity models.
 We can also provide support to ensure rapid seismic data loading.
 Our aim is to deliver what you need for a ready-to-go project for basin modelling and detailed prospect interpretation and evaluation.

 High quality seismic with maximum coverage